-This project is bringing to life the memories and stories of work in the Forest.
-We will collect oral histories from Foresters, and those who came and went from the Forest, to add to our collective knowledge of our heritage, with a focus on the work linked to the landscape and traditions of the Forest.
+This project brought to life the memories and stories of work in the Forest.
+The project team collected oral histories from Foresters, and those who came and went from the Forest, to add to our collective knowledge of our heritage, with a focus on the work linked to the landscape and traditions of the Forest.

 These oral histories have been recorded, capturing the essence of what it was like to live and work in the Forest settlements and industries through the last century.

 Through published podcasts, face to face discussion, seminars, talks, radio interviews and working with local archives the project has made oral histories more widely available, and encourage their use in understanding the past and present experience of life and work in the Forest.

 This work was led by academics from the University of Gloucestershire, under the direction of Dr Jason Griffiths, and residents in the Forest community.

 Voices from the Forest occasionally look for volunteers to help with recording, logging, archiving and promoting the oral histories.
 Contact volunteer co-ordinator Deb Cook: email email@example.com or telephone 01594 822073